lukejkelly/TraitLab/coupling/README.md

 ## Requirements

-We use some functions from Matlab's _Statistics_ toolbox.
+This code requires functions from Matlab's _Statistics and Machine Learning_ toolbox.

 ---